Basic list comprehension

 print(unique_squares)

 Comprehensions can be nested to create complex data structures.
-For example, you can use nested list comprehensions to create a list of lists, which is useful for tasks such as creating matrices or multidimensional arrays.
+For instance, you can use nested list comprehensions to generate a list of lists, which is useful for tasks like creating matrices or multidimensional arrays.

 # Nested list comprehension